LordSakai23/hotel/README.md

 10. Do you have any concerns/complaints about the application?

 These questions evaluate user perception, environmental awareness, and engagement, providing valuable insight into how well the application communicates its purpose and serves its audience.

+**Technical Feedback Responses – Energy-Saving Application**

+**1. Is the code well-commented and easy to follow?**
+Yes, the code is fairly well-commented.
+Key functions, such as the carbon footprint calculator logic and energy usage tracking modules, include brief summaries describing their purpose.
+However, some of the helper methods and database interaction logic could benefit from more detailed comments.
+Overall, a developer familiar with C# would be able to follow the code with minimal confusion, but additional annotations—especially around calculation formulas and data retrieval—would improve clarity.

+**2. Are the variable names descriptive and appropriate?**
+Variable names are mostly descriptive and align with best practices.
+For instance, variables like `dailyEnergyConsumption`, `carbonEmissionsKg`, and `userProfileData` clearly represent their functions or contents.
+Some internal variables (e.g., loop counters like `x` or `temp1`) could be renamed to more meaningful terms to enhance readability, especially in functions that handle dynamic input or iterate over energy data entries.

+**3. What’s the best approach to linking this code to the database?**
+Currently, the application uses ADO.NET with SQL commands for data access, which works but is a bit verbose and prone to SQL injection if not carefully handled.
+A better approach might be to implement Entity Framework Core, which would simplify data manipulation using LINQ and abstract the SQL layer.
+This would also make the code more maintainable and easier to adapt if the data model evolves.
+Additionally, using environment variables or a secure configuration system (e.g., appsettings.json with user secrets) to manage connection strings would improve security.

+**4. Are the carbon footprint calculations accurate and efficient?**
+The carbon footprint calculator appears to use standard formulas, factoring in parameters such as electricity usage (in kWh), gas consumption, and transport data (e.g., vehicle mileage).
+The calculations are accurate from a logic standpoint and are structured to allow easy adjustments for different units or regional emission factors.
+However, efficiency could be improved by isolating repeated calculations into reusable utility methods.
+Also, including unit tests to validate different scenarios (e.g., low/high energy users, zero input) would enhance reliability and make debugging easier.

+---

+**Non-Technical Feedback Responses – Energy-Saving Application**

+**1. Is the colour scheme visually appealing and appropriate?**
+Yes, the colour scheme is very appropriate.
+The use of green shades throughout the interface instantly gives off an “eco-friendly” and energy-conscious vibe, which aligns well with the purpose of the app.
+The contrast between background and text is good, making it readable.
+The inclusion of icons and soft accent colours (like light blues and greys) helps break up the green and keeps the interface from feeling too monochrome or overwhelming.

+**2. Does the user interface feel intuitive and easy to use?**
+Overall, yes.
+The layout is simple and clearly designed with the user in mind.
+The main dashboard provides a clear summary of energy usage and estimated carbon footprint, and buttons are labeled in plain language (e.g., "Track Energy", "View Suggestions", "Calculate Footprint").
+First-time users can figure out where to go without much trial and error.
+However, adding short tooltips or a brief onboarding guide could make things even smoother for users unfamiliar with the topic.

+**3. Is it easy to navigate through the application?**
+Navigation is quite smooth.
+The menu is persistent and logically structured, with sections like “Dashboard,” “Reports,” “Tips,” and “Profile” all easily accessible.
+The transitions between screens are fast, and users can return to the homepage with a single tap or click.
+The back button also works as expected, which adds to the feeling of control.
+It’s easy to find specific features like the calculator or daily energy summary.

+**4. Does the overall application look too complex for everyday users?**
+Not really.
+While it’s clear that there are multiple features available, the interface doesn’t feel cluttered or overly technical.
+Everything is broken down into steps, and the language is simple and non-technical.
+For example, the carbon footprint calculator asks for basic details in a step-by-step format, avoiding jargon.
+The app does a good job of making a complex subject more approachable.
+That said, older users or those less comfortable with technology might appreciate a "simple mode" or visual walkthrough.